sadafrf/beagle/README.md

 # beagle
-for creating docker image and maybe other stuff
+creating docker image for beagle which is a tool used for phasing